 );

 Tabs can be used in forms as radio buttons if you pass the name property to them.
-That will automatically adjust their markup to native input elements, and the selected value will support form submission.
+This automatically adjusts their markup to native input elements, and the selected value supports form submission.

 <Tabs.List>